apple patient

 Compared to the Android competition, Apple's new phones are a step behind the devices on our list of best phone battery life, especially over 5G networks.

-Although 5G requires significantly more battery, Apple has increased the overall battery capacity of its devices this year reduced.
-Various testers suspect that the true extent of 5G use on battery life was probably unknown.
-The current results could be the reason why Apple has integrated a so-called "Smart Data Mode".
+Although 5G requires significantly more battery, Apple has increased the overall battery capacity of its devices this year reducedVarious testers suspect that the true extent to which 5G usage affects battery life was probably unknown.
+The current results could be the reason why Apple has integrated a so-called “Smart Data Mode.”
 This can automatically switch between 5G and LTE (4G).
-If 5G is not needed, the system switches the standard off automatically and reactivates it when necessary.
-The following scenario was used as a case study.
-For example, if music is streamed with the screen off, Smart Data Mode switches off 5G and prefers 4G instead.
-Of course, users can also manually deactivate 5G and only use LTE (4G).
-So if that doesn't appeal to you, you can at least save battery in this respect.
+If 5G is not needed, the system automatically deactivates the standard and reactivates it when needed.
+The following scenario was cited as a case study.
+For example, if music is streamed with the screen off, Smart Data Mode deactivates 5G and prefers 4G instead.
+Users can of course also manually deactivate 5G and use only LTE (4G).
+So if that's not your cup of tea, you can at least save battery life in this respect.
 (Image: Apple)

 Have you already visited our Amazon Storefront?
 There you'll find a hand-picked selection of various products for your iPhone and other devices – enjoy browsing !